Without us giving much thought to it, our immune system is working for us all the time. It helps to fight off infections and keeps us healthy.

 Jarrah honey is a type of active healing honey.
 All active healing honey is given a Total Activity, or TA, rating.
 The higher the rating, the higher the natural antimicrobial activity and healing properties of the honey.

 However, not all honey can heal in this way.
-Necta & Hive Jarrah 22+ TA honey has a TA rating of 22, one of the highest TA ratings on the market.
-Necta & Hive Red Gum 30+ TA honey with honeycomb also has additional benefits for digestion, and a healthy gut is important for all aspects of our health!
+Necta & Hive Jarrah honey has a TA rating of 22, one of the highest TA ratings on the market.
+Necta & Marri Wild honeycomb 15+ TA with Honey also has additional benefits for digestion, and a healthy gut is important for all aspects of our health!

 Consuming a food that has such great antimicrobial power helps to boost the work of the immune system and help us fight infections that may have taken hold.